 The researchers also find that kids from lower-income families backslide more than middle-income students do.
 “In fact, middle-class students appeared to gain on grade-equivalent reading recognition tests over summer, while lower-class students lost on them,” they write.

-Looking beyond the research: some additional reporting tips
+Beyond the research: reporting tips and additional insights

 “It’s difficult to extrapolate from [research about] other types of school closures — it’s an unprecedented time for this many schools to close for this long,” Bowers says.

-Another difference: When school officials have ordered campuses closed because of severe weather such as a snowstorm or hurricane, they typically make up for lost class time by extending the academic year or shortening student breaks, Bowers notes.
-It’s unclear whether and how school districts will try to make up for instructional time lost as a result of the coronavirus pandemic.
+Another difference: When school officials have ordered campuses closed because of severe weather, they typically made up for lost class time by extending the academic year or shortening student breaks, Bowers notes.

-Young, who was superintendent of schools in Cambridge, Massachusetts from 2009 through 2016, also recommends journalists build on what’s known from research on education interruptions.
-His advice: Ask custodians, transportation managers, teaching assistants and other school district employees how they are experiencing the crisis and what concerns they have about opening campuses later this year.
+Young, who was superintendent of schools in Cambridge, Massachusetts from 2009 through 2016, recommends journalists build on what’s known from research on education interruptions.
+His advice: Ask school custodians, transportation managers, teaching assistants and other school district employees how they are experiencing the pandemic and what concerns they have about opening campuses.

 “Research is powerful,” Young says.
 “But drill down to the stuff the superintendents are worrying about every day, down to what it would actually look like in practice.”